athena-alpha/auto-summary/README.md

 - **[yt-dlp](https://github.com/yt-dlp/yt-dlp):** Used to download and extract YouTube audio
 - **[Whisper](https://github.com/openai/whisper):** Used to transacribe audio or video to text
 - **[jq](https://jqlang.github.io/jq/):** Uused to process the API JSON replies

+We'd like to thank the developers of the above programs as well as LM Studio for their great work! 🧡